Western Animation: South Park: Bigger, Longer & Uncut

 Heel Realization: Most of the Mothers Against Canada have one when they realize that they have endangered their own boys with their actions.
 Sheila's doesn't come until it's almost too late.

-Heroic Sacrifice: Kenny is willing to sacrifice his immortal soul in order to hit the Reset Button on the Canadian-American war.
-For his selfless actions, he is admitted into heaven after all.
+Heroic Sacrifice: Kenny is willing to sacrifice a second chance at life in order to hit the Reset Button on the Canadian-American war.
+For his selfless wish, he is admitted into heaven.

 This becomes absolute Fridge Horror when it is revealed during the Mysterion timeline that Kenny won't STAY DEAD.
 That means the poor kid received the reward of going to Heaven, and the next day was reincarnated into his abusive, drug-addicted, white-trash family.
 WITH HIS MEMORIES INTACT!